m-a-r-c-e-l-i-n-o/gotta-catch-em-all/README.md

 # Gotta Catch Em All!
-For when your pokemon is being a total d*ck and you have no idea why.
-In other words, it catches uncaught exceptions and unhandled rejections (usually caused by using ES6 Promises) in Node.
+For when your pokemon is being unruly and you have no idea why.
+In other words, it catches unhandled rejections (usually caused by using ES6 Promises) in Node v6+.

 ## Installation
 ```bash